-PR may seem like a very modern profession, but people having actually been strategically placing stories in the media for years.
+Public relations may seem like a modern profession, but people having actually been strategically placing stories in the media for years.
 As far back as the late 1800s, famous historical figures and occurrences were promoted through smaller scale weekly newspapers.
-Let’s take a quick trip back in time and follow the evolution of Public Relations:

 The Early Years

 One of the earliest cases of crisis management through PR was in the 1890s when 80 baseball players left the National League.
 As you can imagine, fans and owners were in an uproar.
 With the help of a little media outreach, the National League was able to help straighten out management-labor disputes and secure the relationships amongst the players, fans and owners.